itsdfish/TrueAndErrorModels.jl/docs/src/overview.md

 subject to the constraint that ``p_{\mathrm{RR}} + p_{\mathrm{RS}} + p_{\mathrm{SR}} + p_{\mathrm{SS}} = 1``.

-The remaining four parameters correspond to error probabilities.
+The remaining four parameters correspond to error probabilities:

 - ``\epsilon_{\mathrm{S}_1}``: the error probability of selecting $\mathcal{S}_1$ given that $\mathcal{R}_1$ is prefered.
 - ``\epsilon_{\mathrm{S}_2}``: the error probability of selecting $\mathcal{S}_2$ given that $\mathcal{R}_2$ is prefered.